Checking for problems with your supply and pressure

 If you've had some plumbing work done in the last 48 hours it could be related.
 It's best to contact whoever carried out the work, but you can also use the WaterSafe approved plumbers list to find a plumber near you.

-If you have cold water but your hot water, this indicates an internal problem - possibly with your boiler - which a plumber should be able to help you with.
+If your cold water taps are working, but the water coming from you hot water is not heating up, this indicates an internal problem - possibly with your boiler - which a plumber should be able to help you with.
 You can find a reliable, local plumber using the WaterSafe approved list of plumbers.

 You and your water supplier split responsibility for water pipes and fittings depending on where the infrastructure is.
 Pipes within a property's boundary are the responsibility of the home-owner.
 Water meters, and infrastructure on public land, are our responsibility.